-WIN Key Fob - If Equipped
+RKE Key Fob - If Equipped

-The Key Fob operates the ignition switch.
-Insert the square end of the key fob into the ignition switch located on the instrument panel and rotate to the desired position.
-It also contains the Remote Keyless Entry (RKE) transmitter and an emergency key, which stores in the rear of the Key Fob.
+The RKE Key Fob operates the ignition switch.
+Insert the square end of the RKE Key Fob into the ignition switch located on the instrument panel and rotate to the desired position.
+It also contains the RKE Key Fob and an emergency key, which stores in the rear of the RKE Key Fob.

-The emergency key allows for entry into the vehicle should the battery in the vehicle or the RKE transmitter go dead.
+The emergency key allows for entry into the vehicle should the battery in the vehicle or the RKE Key Fob go dead.
 You can keep the emergency key with you when valet parking.

-To remove the emergency key, slide the mechanical latch at the top of the Key Fob sideways with your thumb and then pull the key out with your other hand.
+To remove the emergency key, slide the mechanical latch at the top of the RKE Key Fob sideways with your thumb and then pull the key out with your other hand.
+NOTE: When using the emergency key to gain access to your vehicle, be aware that the security alarm may be triggered.
+Insert the RKE Key Fob into the ignition and place the ignition in the ON/RUN mode to disarm the security system.

-Emergency Key Removal (WIN) KIN Key Fob - If equipped
+Emergency Key Removal

+RKE Key Fob - If Equipped

-This KIN Key Fob allows the driver to operate the ignition switch with the push of a button, as long as the Remote Keyless Entry (RKE) transmitter is in the passenger compartment.
-The Keyless Ignition Node (KIN) has four operating positions, three of which are labeled and will illuminate when in position.
+This Keyless Push Button Ignition RKE Key Fob allows the driver to operate the ignition switch with the push of a button, as long as the RKE Key Fob is in the passenger compartment.
+The Keyless Push Button Ignition has four operating positions, three of which are labeled and will illuminate when in position.
 The three positions are OFF, ACC, and ON/RUN.
 The fourth position is START, during start RUN will illuminate.
-It also contains the Remote Keyless Entry (RKE) transmitter and an emergency key, which stores in the rear of the Key Fob.
+It also contains the RKE Key Fob and an emergency key, which stores in the rear of the RKE Key Fob.

-The emergency key allows for entry into the vehicle should the battery in the vehicle or the RKE transmitter go dead.
+The emergency key allows for entry into the vehicle should the battery in the vehicle or the RKE Key Fob go dead.
 You can keep the emergency key with you when valet parking.

-To remove the emergency key, slide the mechanical latch on the backside of the Key Fob sideways with your thumb and then pull the key out with your other hand.
+To remove the emergency key, slide the mechanical latch on the backside of the RKE Key Fob sideways with your thumb and then pull the key out with your other hand.